Ramayan Trails in Sri Lanka

 There are many locations in the central highlands of Sri Lanka that Ramayan literature left imprints on.

-Some places are now shrines for the divine Princess Seetha and Prince Rama.
+Some places are now shrines such as Seetha Amman temple and Hanuman Temple in Kothmale.

-There are many religious sites and geographical locations identified as possible connections with this epic story of the Ram Ravana battle.
+There are many religious sites and geographical locations identified as possible connections with the famous Indian epic of the Ram-Ravana battle.

 - Ashok Vatika

-Above are few of many places which can be connected to the story.
+Above are a few of many places which can be connected to the story.

-As a believer of Hinduism, as a Srilankan, as a researcher, exploring Ramayan related locations in Sri Lanka is a quite interesting experience for me.
-I visited many of these people, heard stories and studied researchers and papers done on the subject.
-I had the chance to talk with people with different opinions about the story from India as well as Sri Lanka.
+As a history enthusiast, as a Sri Lankan, as a researcher of our roots, exploring Ramayan related locations in Sri Lanka is a quite interesting experience for me.
+I have visited many of these people, heard stories and studied researches and papers done on the subject.
+I had the chance to talk with people with different opinions about the story from both India as well as Sri Lanka.

 While I continue to explore more and more facts to connect these dots one thing was very clear to me.
-Despite the argument whether Ramayan is a mythology or a history, it has built strong and amazing cultural and religious connections between India and Sri Lanka.
+Despite the argument whether Ramayan is a mythology or a history, it has built strong cultural and religious connection between India and Sri Lanka.

 This article is about the famous waterfall that connects some dots of the story.

-Ravana Falls is a famous waterfall in Sri Lanka, named after the king Ravana who abducted the princess.
+Ravana Falls is a famous waterfall in Sri Lanka, which named after the Sri Lankan king Ravana.

 It is approximately 25m high and cascade into a large deep pool.
 It is a breath-taking beautiful waterfall with a huge water flow during the rainy season.
 During the dry season, the water of the fall decreases rapidly.
 These photos were taken during the dry season.